JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-CsvExport` - export enriched data for 'Role assignments', 'Policy assignments' data and 'all resources' (subscriptionId,  managementGroup path, resourceType, id, name, location, tags, createdTime, changedTime)
   * `-PolicyIncludeResourceGroups` - include Policy assignments on ResourceGroups
   * `-RBACIncludeResourceGroupsAndResources` - include Role assignments on ResourceGroups and Resources
-  * `-ChangeTrackingDays` - Define the period for Change tracking on newly created and updated custom Policy, PolicySet and RBAC Role definitions and Policy/RBAC Role assignments (default is '14')
+  * `-ChangeTrackingDays` - define the period for Change tracking on newly created and updated custom Policy, PolicySet and RBAC Role definitions and Policy/RBAC Role assignments (default is '14')
+  * `-FileTimeStampFormat`- define the time format for the output files (default is `yyyyMMdd_HHmmss`)
+  * `-JsonExport` - enable export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON

 * Passed tests: Powershell Core 7.1.2 on Windows
 * Passed tests: Powershell Core 7.1.3 Azure DevOps hosted ubuntu-18.04